BdR76/CSVLint/docs/readme.md

 There are four pre-defined color schemes you can select using the `Highlighting` button on the `Plugins > CSV Lint > Setttings` dialog.
-At first time startup, the plug-in will select normal or darkmode color scheme, depending on the Dark Mode setting in the Notepad++ `config.xml`.
+At first time startup, the plug-in will select light or darkmode color scheme, depending on the Dark Mode setting in the Notepad++ `config.xml`.

 ![CSV Lint color styles for syntax highlighting](/docs/csvlint_color_styles.png?raw=true "CSV Lint plug-in color styles for syntax highlighting")